me2resh/me2resh.com/src/about/README.md

 # About Me

-I am a software craftsman, tech lead, and relentless pursuer of value and quality.
+I am a software craftsman, Architect, and relentless pursuer of value and quality.

 With over 18 years of engineering experience and a proven track record of designing high-throughput applications, my focus is domain-driven design, cloud-native solutions, event-driven architectures, and serverless architecture design patterns.